 Reflection from the President: persevere in our witness

-President Rev Charissa Suli reflects at the close of the World Communion of Reformed Churches General Council, which closed on Thursday after 10 days in Chiang Mai
+President Rev Charissa Suli reflects on the World Communion of Reformed Churches General Council, which closed on Thursday after 10 days in Chiang Mai

 October 28, 2025